*All experiences are non-refundable.

 We base our color choices on the season.
 We rotate colors on a regular bases.
 As the glassblowing instructors we choose the colors for the evening at the discretion of the Glass Academy.
 Having done this for so long we have found that the colors some students would put together just don’t come out looking the best once the product has cooled.
 So, another reason we limit our color selection is so that you take home a piece that is color coordinated and beautiful.

-I have taken a class before why do you not offer the option of making another piece instead of doing the Big Bubble Blow?
+I have taken an experience before why do you not offer the option of making another piece instead of doing the Big Bubble Blow?

-While we do acknowledge that many people take our classes multiple times, our classes are designed and timed for the Big Bubble Blow and one product.
+While we do acknowledge that many people take our experiences multiple times, select experiences are designed and timed for the Big Bubble Blow and one product.
 While we acknowledge you might want two items since they are so cool, the timing just doesn’t work out to do so.
-Check with your host for the day, if the class didn’t fill, you’re welcome to sign up, pay the fee, and make another item.
+Check with your host for the day, if the class didn’t fill, you’re welcome to sign up, pay a reduced fee, and make another item.

 Or, take some time to experiment with the Big Bubble Blow process; blow the bubble small and perfectly round, or try to make it a grapefruit size vs. as big as you can.
 Remember, we are seasoned professionals, we make it look easy, and it’s our job to make glassblowing fun for you.